benjaminlread/benjaminlread/research/research.md

 ### Articles and book chapters from this project:

 + "Neighborhood Politics in Taipei: Democracy at the Most Local Level," in Ashley Esarey and Ryan Dunch, eds., <u>Taiwan in Dynamic Transition: Nation-Building, Globalization, and Democracy</u>, forthcoming at the University of Washington Press
-+ "China–Taiwan Comparisons: Still Promising Though Not 'Ideal'," <u>Harvard Workshop on Chinese Politics</u>, February 23, 2018 [[pdf](http://cnpoliticsworkinggroup.org/wp-content/uploads/2018/02/Ben-Read_China-Taiwan-Comparisons.pdf)]
++ "China–Taiwan Comparisons: Still Promising Though Not 'Ideal'," <u>Harvard Workshop on Chinese Politics</u>, February 23, 2018 [[pdf](http://cnpoliticsworkinggroup.org/wp-content/uploads/2018/02/Ben-Read_China-Taiwan-Comparisons.pdf)] [[all papers](http://cnpoliticsworkinggroup.org/index.php/harvard-workshop-memos/)]

 ## State-Fostered Organizations